eknigge/cloud-labs/basic-labs/using-terminal-on-macos.md

 5. You will see the current folder location, which is the home folder of your user on the machine.
 6. *Milestone step:* At this point, you have learned what is the path to the home folder for your user on your Mac machine.
 7. Type `ls` after the prompt `%`.
-8. You will receive the list of non-hidden files and folders in your home folder
+8. You will receive the list of non-hidden files and folders in your home folder.
 9. Type `ls -al` after the prompt `%`.
 10. You will receive the list of all files and folders in your home folder in a list form including additional information like type (file or folder), owner, group, size and modification date.
 11. *Milestone step:* At this point, you have learned how to list files in a folder on a Mac machine as well as get additional information about the files and folders.